-Being Prepared for Class Never Sometimes Frequently Always Organising Task and Time Never Sometimes Frequently Always This term, I was SELF-DIRECTED (take responsibility for my learning and development) when I Using an Appropriate Voice Tone Never Sometimes Frequently Always Disagreeing Appropriately Never Sometimes Frequently Always Offering Help Never Sometimes Frequently Always Participating in Activities Never Sometimes Frequently Always Recognising Other's Emotions Never Sometimes Frequently Always This term, I fostered HARMONY (work and get along we il with others) by Responding to Blame Never Sometimes Frequently Always Accepting No or Consequences Never Sometimes Frequently Always Asking for Help Never Sometimes Frequently Always Completing Classwork and Homework well Never Sometimes Frequently Always Reflecting and Improving Never Sometimes Frequently Always Think about a change or a challenge you overcame th nis term.
+Being Prepared for Class Never Sometimes Frequently Always Organising Task and Time Never Sometimes Frequently Always This term, I was SELF-DIRECTED (take responsibility for my learning and development) when I Halica and American State Market Trans N 0 5 Using an Appropriate Voice Tone Never Sometimes Frequently Always Disagreeing Appropriately Never Sometimes Frequently Always Offering Help Never Sometimes Frequently Always Participating in Activities Never Sometimes Frequently Always Recognising Other's Emotions Never Sometimes Frequently Always This term, I fostered HARMONY (work and get along well with others) by Responding to Blame Never Sometimes Fraguantly Alwaye Frequently Always Accepting No or Consequences Never Sometimes Frequently Always Asking for Help Never Sometimes Frequently Always Completing Classwork and Homework well Never Sometimes Frequently Always Reflecting and Improving Never Sometimes Frequently Always This term, I demonstrated INTEGRITY (being honest and upright in words and actions) when Think about a change or a challenge you overcame this term.
 What was difficult?
 Why did you persevere?
 What did you learn about yourself?
-I am (name a strength, trait or attitude that helped you to overcome this challenge) I can (name a skill you used to help you overcome this challenge) I have (name the people around you who supported you) How have you grown in RESILIENCE (adapt well to chan nge and recover fro m setbacks)?
-How did you strive for EXCELLENCE (strive for personal k pest)?
+I am (name a strength, trait or attitude that helped you to overcome this challenge) Ican (name a skill you used to help you overcome this challenge) I have (name the people around you who supported you) How have you grown in RESILIENCE (adapt well to change and recover from setbacks)?
+How did you strive for EXCELLENCE (strive for personal best)?